CompuTec/computec-docs/docs/processforce/developer-guide/processforce-api/processforce-api-tutorial/pf-api-example-4.md

     IManufacturingOrder mor = company.CreatePFObject(CompuTec.ProcessForce.API.Core.ObjectTypes.ManufacturingOrder);
     ```

-2. Set which BOM object you want to copy from:
+2. Set which Bill of Material object you want to copy from:

     ```csharp
     //Set ItemCode if BillOfmaterial does not have a Revision